Embarcadero/WebStencilsDemos/WebBrokerProject/Delphi/README.md

 - **Port already in use**: Change the port mapping in the docker run command (e.g., `-p 8081:8080`)
 - **Permission denied**: Ensure the PowerShell script has execution permissions

+> [!CAUTION]
+> This demo has been developed using Docker CLI installed directly inside WSL2 and not Docker Desktop.
+If you have Docker Desktop installed or previously installed, you may experience issues.
+Several users have reported fixing these issues by following the potential solutions [listed here](https://github.com/docker/for-win/issues/7039).

 ## 📚 Examples
 ### Docs
 Most of the menus explain the general use of WebStencils as well as some suggested ideas for templating patterns.